barseghyanartur/django-eximagination/README.rst

 =======================================
 eximagination
 =======================================
-A Django template tag library which allows downloading of external images right from the template and save it into a desired context variable along with `width` and `height` of the image fetched.
-Caches the fetched images locally.
+A Django template tag library which allows to download external images, store them locally and return the local path to locally stored image to a desired context variable, along with `width` and `height` of the image fetched.
+Caches the fetched images locally for the given time (set in settings).

 You could, for example, use this app to solve the problems with displaying of a mixed content (assets loaded from HTTP and HTTPS sources).